10 Most Popular Traditional Egyptian Food

 10. Mahsi

-Mahshi is filled with zucchini, eggplants, bell peppers, tomatoes, cabbage leaves, or grapevine leaves with a rice stuffing (similar to Greek dolma).
+Mahshi is filled with zucchini, eggplants, bell peppers, tomatoes, cabbage leaves, or grapevine leaves with rice stuffing (similar to Greek dolma).

 Rice, herbs (parsley, cilantro, and dill), tomato sauce with seasoning, and a pinch of cinnamon make up the filling.
 Some folks add minced meat to the filling for a more substantial dinner.